FarzamTP/Flask-Swagger-Image-Classifier-API/README.md

 # Flask-Swagger-Image-Classification-API
 * This project aims to classify a given image as ***Cat/Dog***.
-The image is passed to the server via OpenAPI protocol.
+The image is posted to the server via OpenAPI protocol.

 ## How to run
 ### Wihhout Docker Image